wundergraph/wundergraph/docs-website/src/pages/docs/wundergraph-config-ts-reference/schema-extension-configuration.md

 ---
-title: Configure Schema Extension
+title: Schema Extension Configuration
 description: How to extend the GraphQL Schema of an origin and replace specific fields with a custom type.
 ---

 WunderGraph allows you to extend the GraphQL Schema of an origin and replace specific fields with a custom type.
 This is useful when you're integrating with a GraphQL API that uses custom scalars.
-Instead of using a generic `JSON` scalar, you can replace it with a dedicated type definition to improve type-safety and create a better developer experience.
+Instead of using a generic `JSON` scalar, you can replace it with a dedicated, intuitive, and more meaningful type definition to improve type-safety and create a superior developer experience.

+Custom Schema Extensions are supported for GraphQL, REST (OAS), and database-generated APIs.
-WunderGraph allows you to directly integrate with Databases like PostgreSQL, MySQL, or MongoDB, all of which support JSON data types.
+WunderGraph also allows you to directly integrate with databases like PostgreSQL, MySQL, or MongoDB—all of which support `JSON` data types.
-Thanks to custom schema extensions, you can give these `JSON` scalars much more meaning and make them more intuitive to use.

 But that's not all.
-As we're defining more specific types for the input type as well, we automatically get input validation.
-With a generic `JSON` scalar, users can use any valid JSON value as the input.
+With a generic `JSON` scalar, users can use any unspecific JSON value as an input without any guarantee on its contents.
-With Custom Schema Extensions, you'll automatically get JSON Schema validation for the input, while being able to store the value in a JSON/JSONB column.
+With Custom Schema Extensions, you'll automatically receive JSON Schema validation for the input while being able to store the same value in a JSON/JSONB column.

-Custom Schema Extensions are supported for GraphQL, REST (OAS) and Database-generated APIs.
+## Enabling Schema Extensions

+There are three mandatory steps to enabling Schema Extensions.
+First, you must provide the `schemaExtension` itself in your `wundergraph.config.ts` file.
-To enable Schema Extensions, you need to set the `schemaExtension` property in the introspection configuration for a data source in the `wundergraph.config.ts` file.
+Add the `schemaExtension` property to the introspection configuration for a data source.
-Additionally, you need to specify which fields should be replaced with a custom type, using the `replaceCustomScalarTypeFields` property.
+Inside this property, provide the GraphQL schema that will extend your original schema.
+In particular, it should contain the definition of all the custom types that you'll use to replace custom scalars in the original schema.

+`schemaExtension` is a string representation of the GraphQL schema defining the new custom types that will be added to the original GraphQL schema.

+Next, add the `customJSONscalars` property.
+Inside this property, provide the type names for the custom types you just added to the `schemeExtension` property.

+`customJSONscalars` is a string array that declares the type names of the new custom types that were defined in the `schemaExtension`.

+Lastly, add the `replaceCustomScalarTypeFields` property.
+Inside this property, you will need to add a separate definition object for each and every replacement.

+`replaceCustomScalarTypeFields` is an object array that defines where and what replacements should happen.
+Each object defines the name of the field whose custom scalar type will be replaced, the name of the "parent" (type) to which the field belongs, and the name of a replacement custom type that was defined in the `schemaExtension`.

+The three properties that comprise the object are further defined below:

 {% callout type="warning" %}
-As of wundergraph/sdk 0.160.0, `inputTypeReplacement` has been deprecated and will be ignored.
+From wundergraph/sdk version 0.161.0, `inputTypeReplacement` has been deprecated and will be ignored.
 Moreover, `entityName` and `fieldName` are exact matching (and case-sensitive).
-Please create a separate configuration for all fields you wish to change, including Inputs.
+Please create a separate replacement definition object for each and every field you wish to replace (including GraphQL Inputs).
 {% /callout %}

+`entityName` is the exact, case-sensitive name of the GraphQL type (Object or Input).
+For database-generated APIs, it may represent a database table.

+`fieldName` is the exact, case-sensitive name of the field whose type should be replaced.

+`responseTypeReplacement` is the exact, case-sensitive name of the type that should be used as the response or input.
+This type must be defined in `schemExtension` and declared in `customJSONscalars`.

+### An important note on interfaces

 If the field whose type you wish to replace exists on an interface that the parent implements, the interface field response type will also be replaced.
-Consequently, when replacing a field that exists on an interface, configurations for all objects that implement that interface must be added to the `replaceCustomScalarTypeFields` array.
+Consequently, when replacing a field that exists on an interface, replacement definitions for all Object types that implement that interface must be added to the `replaceCustomScalarTypeFields` object array.

-`schemaExtension` defines the new type and input type that will be added to the GraphQL schema.

-`replaceCustomScalarTypeFields` defines which fields should be replaced with the new type.

-`entityName` is the exact, case-sensitive name of the GraphQL type; database table, object or Input.

-`fieldName` is the exact, case-sensitive name of the field whose type should be replaced.

-`responseTypeReplacement` is the exact, case-sensitive name of the type that should be used as the response or input type replacement.
-This type must be defined in the `schemaExtension`.
+## Examples

-Let's have a look at some examples.
+Let's take a look at some examples.

-## GraphQL data-source with custom scalar
+### GraphQL data source with custom scalar

 ```graphql
 schema {